 How could we get more people to use the pool?

-- Reduce the cost.

-- More heating of pool water and more shade

-- Make pool entry cheaper.

-- Marquees near Splash Park.

-- Music, events, activities, parties and BBQ nights following a walk.

-- Open the pool in October and also at 5am

-- Family pass discounted in the evenings.

-- Parties for children, with running jumping castles and swinging ropes - supervised by life guards.

-- Run First Aid courses at the pool.

-- Run new mums groups at centre so people can meet each other.

-- Membership fee may be too high for some families (i.e. \$200 pool pass)

-- Put gas heating on outdoor 50m with a \$100,000 system - would allow pool to open from late September.
-Advertise the swimming temperature

-- Run more family events e.g. movies, Christmas Party in the evenings

-- More events for families that are low cost

-- More events for families pool parties

-- Food needs to be cheaper in kiosk.

-- Stop people from spitting in the pool.

-- Cater for families

-- Large signage
+Reduce the cost.
+More heating of pool water and more shade Make pool entry cheaper.
+Marquees near Splash Park.
+Music, events, activities, parties and BBQ nights - following a walk.
+Open the pool in October and also at 5am Family pass - discounted in the evenings.
+Parties for children, with running jumping castles and swinging ropes - supervised by life guards.
+Run First Aid courses at the pool.
+Run new mums groups at centre so people can meet each other.
+Membership fee may be too high for some families (i.e. \$200 pool pass) Put gas heating on outdoor 50m with a \$100,000 system - would allow pool to open from late September.
+Advertise the swimming temperature Run more family events e.g. movies, Christmas Party in the evenings More events for families that are low cost More events for families - pool parties Food needs to be cheaper in kiosk.
+Stop people from spitting in the pool.
+Stop people from spitting in the pool.
+Cater for families Large signage